dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

 ```

-Another term for the above statement is pseudocode, which literally means false code.
+Another term for the above statement is **pseudocode**, which literally means false code.
 While  pseudocode cannot be directly executed by the computer, it serves as a very useful guide to  writing executable code.
 Pseudocode is also helpful in documenting rules.
 A translation of rules  from natural language to CLIPS is not very difficult if you keep this IF THEN analogy in mind.
 As your experience with CLIPS grows, you’ll find that writing rules in CLIPS becomes easy.
 You  can either type rules directly into CLIPS or load rules in from a file of rules created by a text  editor.